gridclub/gridclub.github.io/_posts/2014-11-10-ebola-hackfest.md

 ### Logistics and Schedule

-This event will be held at UMass-Amherst (exact location TBD).
+This event will be held at UMass-Amherst (1634, LGRT).
 The schedule (still under development) will include the following events:

 * Monday, Nov 17: Data made available
 * 5:30pm Friday, Nov 21: Opening workshop, team formation